This page may contain affiliate links. Learn More.

 Fill a spray bottle with plain old white vinegar for the ultimate natural cleaning products.
 It doesn’t matter if you use name brand or generic, it’s all the same.
 Then add about 15 drops of whatever essential oils you like.
 You can use the vinegar plain, but it’s more fun to add some oils.
 I like to use citrus oils like lemon, citrus bliss, or lime because it leaves a fresh, pleasant scent and those oils have cleaning properties of their own.

 If you want a relaxing scent, you can use lavender.
 If you want to feel awake and alive, try peppermint for extra cleaning energy.

-We use this natural cleaner to do windows, but we also clean our countertops, the front of our appliances and cabinet doors, wipe down the walls and even to mop the floor.
+We use this natural cleaner to do windows, but we also clean our countertops, and the front of our appliances and cabinet doors, wipe down the walls, and even mop the floor.
 It gets up any film on the floor and dries super clean.
 No streaks, no mess.